ulzha/spive/docs/README.md

 Depending on how suitable your application is for the event-sourcing paradigm, Spīve provides predictably low overhead; "you don't pay for what you don't use".

-Last but not least, ubiquity is part of Spīve's strategy - many supported types of event stores, and adaptation into diverse execution environments allow Spīve to prove itself early, and use your cloud or on-premise resources efficiently as your appetite grows.
+Last but not least, on the flipside of Spīve's conceptual simplicity lies its ubiquity.
+Wide variety of supported types of event stores, and adaptation into diverse execution environments allow Spīve to prove itself early, and use your cloud or on-premise resources efficiently as your appetite grows.

 ## Usage